2024 Solar Incentives Guide for Wayland, MA - Tax Credits & Rebates

 EcoWatch's Wayland, MA Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your system – or get in touch with a local Wayland solar installer — to better understand which incentives you may qualify for.
+An excellent idea would be to talk to someone from the company that installed your solar panels – or call a local Wayland solar installer — to better understand which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives can be claimed on a second home, as long as it is in the United States and owned by you.
+While we recommend speaking with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives apply to a second home, provided that it is in the United States and owned by you.
 There may be additional incentives available specifically for commercial properties, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.